...

 Flanging Flanging refers to the bending of the material along a curved line.
 It involves applying pressure to one or more specific areas of the sheet metal, causing it to bend and form along a curved line.

-All these stamping operations are popular because of low cost, quick production, complex-shapes capability, and accuracy.
+All these metal stamping operations are popular because of low cost, quick production, complex-shapes capability, and accuracy.
 The stamping can provide tolerance ranges from ±0.125 mm to ±1.5 mm (Zhang).

 Let’s Start A New Project Today